browserengineering/book/book/browsersandweb.md

 yet revolutionary, concepts; concepts that that together present a vision of the future of software and information.
-Among them are open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent.[^useragent] Since the browser makes the web real, all these concepts form the core structure of the browser code itself.
+Among them are open, decentralized and safe computing; a declarative document model for describing UIs; hyperlinks; and the User Agent.[^useragent]

 [^useragent]: The User Agent is a way to view the computer, or
     software within the computer, as a trusted assistant and advocate.

-Looked at from the other direction, the browser makes the web real.
+Looked at from the browser's point of view, the browser makes the web real.
+As a result, all these concepts _also_ form the core structure of the browser code itself.
 It is the User Agent, the _mediator_ of web interactions and _enforcer_ of its rules.
 Not only that, the browser is the _implementer_ of all of the ways information is explored.
 The browser keeps web browsing safe; its algorithms implement the declarative UI; it navigates links and represents you to web pages.
 And of course, for websites to load fast and react smoothly, the browser must be hyper-efficient as well.

 This web+browsers setup is neither simple nor obvious.
 In fact, it is the result of experimentation and research reaching back to nearly the beginning of